 Yes, for average cats we recommend that the Oscillot system be installed on fences at least 1.8 metres high.
 If your fence is shorter, you can install fence extensions, trellis or acrylic panels to increase the height and then install the Oscillot paddles on top.
 For exceptionally agile cats, such as Bengals, we suggest a height of at least 2m.

 How do I measure my yard for the Oscillot System?

 Please visit the How to Buy page for an illustration showing how to measure your yard for the Oscillot system.
-If you are still unsure, contact us for advice or to arrange a measure-and-quote (currently available in the Auckland Region only).
+If you are still unsure, we are happy to review your fence photos and drawings (here’s how to get help).

 Do I need my neighbours’ permission to install Oscillot on top of a fence we share?

-We recommend that you obtain permission from your neighbour if you plan to install the Oscillot system on top of a shared fence.
+We recommend that you obtain agreement from your neighbour if you plan to install the Oscillot system on top of a shared fence.
 Oscillot is very unobtrusive, and will keep you cat from roaming onto your neighbour’s property.
-If getting permission isn’t possible, you could consider installing Oscillot on the face of the fence, or creating a fenced area within your yard.
+If getting permission isn’t possible, you could consider installing Oscillot on the face of the fence, so that neighbours cannot see it, or creating a fenced area within your yard.
 See our Photos page for some ideas.

 Do I have to get Council approval to install Oscillot on top of my fence?